jacktan130802/MindfulHacks/README.md

+# Problem Statement

+To help to raise awareness in the community and to aid in early detection of depression for individual.

 # Original Concept

 The MoBot is a companion bot that has 3 main features – Mood Detector, Reaction, Website Dashboard with shareable color stripes .
 The MoBot reacts differently based on the mood of the owner.